 4. The Mongolfière, or hot air balloon's first flight - 1783

 Pilatre De Rozier devised a means of achieving lighter-than-air flight in 1783.
 In September of that year, he completed the first unmanned test flight that lasted about 10-15 minutes.

 The following month Joseph-Michel and Jacques-Etienne Montgolfier made the first untethered manned flight.

 Modern hot air balloons, with an onboard heat source, would be developed by Ed Yost during the 1950s.

 5. Mayonnaise, (probably) a French condiment - 1756

-The clue should be in the name with this one but, yes, mayonnaise is one of the greatest French inventions of all time.
+The clue should be in the name of this one, but yes, mayonnaise is one of the greatest French inventions ever.